-16. Programme Structures and features, curriculum and award requirement

-The programme is offered in full time mode and based on a 2 Semester Academic Session with several subjects being delivered and assessed in each Semester.

-Assessment (Refer to academic regulation):

-- a) Final examination not more than 50 % and course work not more than 60% - b) Skill acquisition:

-100% Industrial Training including industrial report and course work.

-- Achieve a total of 90 credit hours with minimum Cumulative Point Average (CPA) of 2.00 - · Pass industrial training.

-- This program is designed to equip students with engineering skills through hands-on laboratory and field works. - Practical training for one week known as Survey Camp programme (DDWL 3511). - Accreditation by the Board of Land Surveyors Malaysia.

-Graduates of the program can work as:

-- a) Technical assistant for both government sector and private sector. - b) Continue for degree and professional courses to qualify as a Licensed Land Surveyor.

-Students are given an opportunity to enroll in a non-credited short courses offered by university during semester break.
+PLO11Demonstrate the ability to perform tasks and make decisions in the field of land surveying ethically, professionally and with integrity.
+Project, fieldwork, Multidisciplinary Course, Industrial Training.
+Project, presentations, assignments, logbook, Internal Panel, External Panel.
+15. Total credit hours to grad luate 90 cred lit hours 16.
+Programme Structures a nd features, curriculum and awa d requirement The programme is offered in full time mode and based on a 2 Semester Academic Session with several subjects being delivered and assessed in each Semester.
+Assessment (Refer to academic regulation): a) Final examination not more than 50 % and course work not more than 60% b) Skill acquisition: 100% Industrial Training including industrial report and course work.
+Award requirements: Achieve a total of 90 credit hours with minimum Cumulative Point Average (CPA) of 2.00 Pass industrial training.
+17. Our Uniqueness This program is designed to equip students with engineering skills through hands-on laboratory and field works.
+Practical training for one week known as Survey Camp programme (DDWL 3511).
+Accreditation by the Board of Land Surveyors Malaysia.
+18. Career Prospects and Ca reer Paths Graduates of the program can work as: a) Technical assistant for both government sector and private sector. b) Continue for degree and professional courses to qualify as a Licensed Land Surveyor.
+19. UTM Diploma ++ Program nme Students are given an opportunity to enroll in a non-credited short courses offered by university during semester break.